wonaya/BisuKit/README.md

 - Updated 2014-06-11 : Future updates part of README updated
 - Updated 2016-02-01 : Major updates to script (simplified the pipeline) and same version runningon DE of Cyverse
 - Updated 2016-02-24 : Major bug fix with RPy2 in BisuKit crashing when chromosome.methylKit file empty
+- Updated 2016-06-15 : Major update to comply with the version available on CyVerse

 1. Summary
 ==========